 - Leadership (MUN, Amnesty International, Student Council, Yearbook etc.)

 - Arts (After School Art Club, Fashion Show, PTO Easter Fair Painting Faces, etc.)

 - The student’s own creative project!

-This involves physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in the Diploma programme.
+This involves physical exertion contributing to a healthy lifestyle, complementing academic work elsewhere in the IB Diploma Programme.
 This would include sports, hiking, or exerting physical effort such as building a fence or planting trees for a service project.
 Action is not going to a club meeting and sitting in the corner watching the clock.
 Action implies movement.
 It involves participation beyond the discussion level.Examples:

 - Team sports such as football, basketball or volleyball